Government help for First Time Buyers

 Help to Buy - Equity loans

-Equity loans were available to First Time Buyers and home movers who purchase a newly built home in England, valued at up to £600,000.
-You needed a deposit available of at least 5 per cent, to take out a mortgage for up to 75 per cent of the purchase price.
-The remainder was topped up by a government “equity loan” of up to 20 per cent of the price.
-The equity loan was free of interest or charges for the first five years.
+Equity loans are available to First Time Buyers and home movers who purchase a newly built home in Wales, valued at up to £300,000.
+You needed a deposit available of at least 5%, to take out a mortgage for up to 80% of the purchase price.
+The remainder is topped up by a government “equity loan” of up to 20% of the price.
+The equity loan is free of interest or charges for the first five years.
 In the sixth year, a fee equivalent to 1.75 per cent of the loan value is charged.
 Each year after that, the fee increases by an amount linked to inflation.
-People using the Help to Buy Equity Scheme could apply for 35 year mortgages.
+People using the Help to Buy Equity Scheme can apply for 35 year mortgages.

-Equity loans were available where the new-build property is purchased from a list of registered builders; the list includes many of the leading UK homebuilders such as Barratt, Persimmon and Taylor Wimpey.
+Equity loans are available where the new-build property is purchased from a list of registered builders; the list includes many of the leading UK homebuilders such as Persimmon and Taylor Wimpey.